chebyshev2019/FBP-forCT-fanbeam-2D-reconstruction/README.md

 # FBP-forCT-fanbeam-2D-reconstruction
+Lee
+2021-8-2
-fanbeam reconstruction is hard to find
+FBP for Fanbeam reconstruction is hard to find, you can get it from here.
+Using MATLAB.